Nullarbor Traveller: 6-Day Eyre Peninsula & Flinders Ranges Adventure Tour

 Today we travel to the wild and beautiful Eyre Peninsula, loved for its footprint-free white sandy beaches and rugged coastline.
 Check out some unique silo art in the outback town of Kimba, and after a quick pit stop for lunch, it’s time to head towards the coast.
 Stretch the legs on a coastal walk around Venus Bay where you will see dolphins surfing the waves.
 Then it’s time for your first hit of adrenalin, testing out your sandboarding skills in some epic dunes.

-In the afternoon, pull into our home base at Coodlie Park where company owner Hassie will cook up an authentic Aussie BBQ feast.
-Share campfire stories with travellers from our other tour before rolling out your swag in a unique swag hut for the night.
+In the afternoon, pull into our home base at Coodlie Park.
+A shared Aussie BBQ feast.
+Campfire stories with travellers from our Perth to Adelaide tour before rolling out your swag in a unique swag hut for the night.

 Today we drive approximately 450km (5 hours) in total, with stops along the way.